 Do you offer weekend or late night appointments?

 Due to our recurring appointment business model, missed appointments mean a disruption in your treatment plan and of course loss of income for us.
 We have attempted weekend appointments during two separate previous careers in counseling and experienced problems facing clients sleeping past their appointment times and of course the justified family event that usually happens on the weekends.
 As for late night appointments, we also love spending time with our family during this time as well!
 We do offer late afternoon appointments, however, client turnover during these times are extremely rare.
 Most individuals that work conduct therapy during their lunch break or approved company time via teletherapy.

 What if I do not see an opening in your schedule?

 It is quite common that our availability changes from week to week.
-Until you are one of our active clients there is little we can do if there is not an opening that suites your needs.
+Until you are one of our regular clients there is little we can do if there is not an opening that suites your needs.
 Unfortunately, most of our prospecting client phone calls revolve around unsuccessfully attempting to negotiate future availability.
 Change Talk LLC does not have waiting lists due to insurance and legislative restrictions that discourages this practice and we do not schedule intakes more than a week in advance.
 You are welcome to still check our online availability weekly.
 Unfortunately, we do not condone pulling children from their classes for psychotherapy due the lack of educational sustainability and the unnecessary high pressure it places on the clinician towards creating availability.